Investigation Guide

 Record type How it helps

-Public records (general) Establish confirmed identity anchors — age, address, relatives — that narrow social media results from many to a manageable few
+Public records (general) Establish confirmed age, address, and relatives that narrow social media results from many to a manageable few

-Court records Can surface employer and location context that functions as a filter when reviewing multiple same-name social accounts
+Court records Surface employer and location context that functions as a filter when reviewing multiple same-name accounts

-Criminal records Jurisdiction clues from criminal history can confirm the correct geographic area when reviewing social accounts claiming the same location
+Criminal records Jurisdiction clues can confirm the correct geographic area when reviewing accounts claiming the same location

 Social media and public records are complements, not substitutes

-Records establish verified facts — address history, court history, identity anchors.
+Records establish verified facts: address history, court history, identity anchors.
 Social media provides current context that records often lag on.
-The strongest searches use both: records to confirm identity, social media to surface what is current.
+The strongest searches use both.
+Records confirm identity; social media surfaces what is current.

 Mistakes to avoid